Astroknut/Beacon/README.md

 ### A Community Forum for Disaster Relief

 #### One of the most difficult parts of rebuilding after a natural disaster is connecting members of a community to help address the biggest needs in that area.
-Many people spend much of their time trying to connect with friends and neighbors to figure out where they can help to begin the recovery process.
-Beacon seeks to give users who are able to help a platform to find those in need.
+Many people spend a large portion time trying to connect with friends and neighbors to figure out where they can help to begin the recovery process.
+Beacon seeks to give communities a platform to begin the recovery process.
 Beacon offers a live stream forum for community members in the same zip code to alert others of dangerous condition in the area, volunteer recovery efforts, or their own request for assistance after a disaster.

 #### Screenshots